JASMINE WAHI, Co-Founder + Co - Director

-Ms. Wahi began her art world endeavors in the South Asian art department at Christie’s Auction House, which was followed by positions in several Contemporary Asian art galleries around New York City.
-In 2008 Ms. Wahi opened up her own consultancy, which produced exhibitions and cultivated emerging artists from around the globe.
+Ms. Wahi received her undergraduate degree in Art History from New York University, and attended the Institute of Fine Art.
+She began her art world endeavors in the South Asian art department at Christie’s Auction House, which was followed by positions in several Contemporary Asian/South Asian art galleries around New York City.
+In 2008, she began working on curatorial projects working with emerging and mid-career artists from across the globe.

 REBECCA PAULINE JAMPOL, Co - Director

-Rebecca Jampol is an arts educator, gallery director and independent curator based in Newark, New Jersey.
-Graduating from Rutgers University-Newark in 2008, she took a leading role in furthering the development of the city’s burgeoning arts scene.
-Ms. Jampol moved forward to become the driving force in a myriad of cultural and educational initiatives including: Jajo Art Gallery (08-09); Glocally Newark (2010); The 239 Collective (2010); Rutgers Future Scholars “I am” Program; The NeWWalls Newark Public Art Conference (2014), The Gateway Project Public Art Initiative (2014/present), Portals, Newark, (2016/Present) and most recently, The Newark Downtown District’s Entryway Program “Gateways to Newark” (2016).
+After graduating from Rutgers University-Newark in 2008, Ms. Jampol took a leading role in furthering the development of the city’s burgeoning arts scene.
+She moved forward to become the driving force in a myriad of cultural and educational initiatives including: Jajo Art Gallery; Glocally Newark; The 239 Collective (2010); Rutgers Future Scholars “I am” Program (2010); Solo(s) Project House (2010), The NeWWalls Newark Public Art Conference (2014), The Gateway Project Public Art Initiative (2014), Portals, Newark, (2016) and most recently, The Newark Downtown District’s Entryway Program “Gateways to Newark” (2016).

 LISA SAEBOE, Gallery Manager

 Lisa Saeboe is the gallery manager for Project for Empty Space.
 After graduating from the Visual and Critical Studies department at the School of Visual Arts in 2015, she went on to work as a studio assistant for world renowned photojournalist Steve McCurry before joining the Project for Empty Space Team.